Christians mark Palm Sunday with a Jerusalem procession

 Worshipers took palm leaves and olive branches and walked from the top of the Mount of Olives to the Old City of Jerusalem.

-Palm Sunday commemorates the entry of Jesus into Jerusalem and is one of the most talked-about…
+Palm Sunday commemorates the entry of Jesus into Jerusalem and marks the beginning of the most important week of the Church, which includes the re-enactment of Good Friday …

 Read Full News